Pikes Peak (14,109′), Front Range

 Weather

-Mt Evans can be accessed via the highest paved road in North America, reaching an elevation of 14,130′.
-The Mount Evans Scenic Byway, maintained by the Forest Service, offers easy access to Colorado’s inspiring high mountain environment.
-A drive up, and short walk to the top of Mt Evans, will take your breath away in more ways than one.
-On the 15-mile one-way drive, there are stops at Mount Goliath Nature Center, Summit Lake Park and the Summit Interpretive area of Mount Evans.
+Mt Blue Sky can be accessed via the highest paved road in North America, reaching an elevation of 14,138′.
+The Mt Blue Sky Scenic Byway, maintained by the Forest Service, offers easy access to Colorado’s inspiring high mountain environment.
+A drive up, and short walk to the top will take your breath away in more ways than one.
+On the 15-mile one-way drive, there are stops at Mount Goliath Nature Center, Summit Lake Park, and the Summit Interpretive area of Mount Evans.

 From the summit you will see another 14,000′ peak in close proximity, Mt Bierstadt (14,160′)